 - Battery capacity should be around 3000mAh mark

-Although rumours are thin on the ground when it comes to the hardware of the LG V30, it is set to be a flagship smartphone and therefore, we can expect flagship specs.
+Although rumours and confirmations from LG are thin on the ground when it comes to the hardware of the LG V30, it is set to be a flagship smartphone and therefore, we can expect flagship specs.

-At the moment, this would mean the Qualcomm Snapdragon 835 processor, which has been suggested by a leaked benchmark, at least 4GB of RAM and more than likely 32GB or 64GB of internal storage.
+At the moment, this would mean the Qualcomm Snapdragon 835 processor, which has been suggested by a leaked benchmark, at least 4GB of RAM and more than likely 32GB or 64GB of internal storage, though it's been claimed there will be 64GB and 128GB models.
 The LG G6 and the LG V20 both have microSD support so there's a good chance the V30 will also offer storage expansion.

 In terms of battery, the LG V20 had a removable 3200mAh capacity, while the LG G6 has a non-removable 3300mAh capacity so we'd hazard a guess the V30 will have a similar capacity, though we'd expect it to be non-removable this time round.